yr542/Variant_Identification_Application___VIA/README.md

 - filter_AF(df, cap) - filters the DataFrame (df) in place by the maximum population allele frequency (cap)
 - filter_zyg(df, name, zyg) - filters the DataFrame (df) for the zygosity in a particular column (name)
 - exclude_zyg(df, name, zyg) - filters the DataFrame (df) to exclude a certain zygosity (zyg) in a particular column (name)
-- filter_benign(df) - filters the DataFrame (df) to exclude variants that are "Benign" or "Likely benign"
+- filter_benign(df) - filters the DataFrame (df) to exclude variants that are "Benign" or "Likely benign".
+This filter is not used in any of the models.
 - filter_DP_Max(df, names, dp, inplace=1) - filters the DataFrame (df) for variants with a maximum DP across a list of affected people (names) that is greater than the minimum value (dp), a given constant.
 If inplace is 1, it filters df in place; if it is not, it filters into a new DataFrame
 - filter_chr(df, chrom, exclude = False) - filters the DataFrame (df) to keep only the rows in which the gene is located in a particular chromosome (chrom)